Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

     See the [doc](https://learn.microsoft.com/zh-cn/powershell/scripting/learn/deep-dives/everything-about-shouldprocess?view=powershell-7.3) for ShouldProcess warnings given by PSScriptAnalyzer.
 - **Description**

-    Sometimes, we may find some redundant items that both in the machine level and the user level env paths.
+    Sometimes, we may find some redundant items that both in the machine level and the user level `$Env:PATH`.
     This may because we have installed some software in different privileges.
-    This function will help us to merge the redundant items from the machine level env paths to the user level.
+    This function will help us to merge the redundant items from the machine level `$Env:PATH` to the user level.
     The operation can symplify the `$Env:PATH`.

 ### Register-FSLEnvForPwsh